6 Impressive Plants That Repel Ants (and What Attracts Them)

 Rosemary is also an evergreen plant, so you’ll have herbs all year round!
 You can quickly grow the plant from cuttings; using seeds can be more difficult as the seeds need to be relatively fresh to germinate properly.

-Much like its perfect counterparty, rosemary thyme is an ideal addition to any culinary expert’s garden.
+Much like it’s perfect counterparty, rosemary thyme is an ideal addition to any culinary expert’s garden.
 Excellent on vegetables, braised meat, and fish; it can spice up your dishes to perfection.
 They do require well-drained soil and lots of compost, and they love the sun.
 Thyme has the added benefit of luring in bees!
 So not only does it keep out the ants, it brings in those brilliant pollinators to your garden.

 The only downside to thyme is it has a relatively short lifespan, around five to six years.

-Other methods to repel ants
+Other methods besides using plants to repel ants

 If all else fails, you can try some of these homemade remedies to keep the ants out.
 Whatsmore, these remedies can easily be used in the house and should keep ants from storming your home every summer.